Rubi Noor

-Rubi Noor (12 August 1945 – 10 July 2008) was an Indian politician and the leader of the Indian National Congress who served as four term MLA from Sujapur (Vidhan Sabha constituency).
+Rubi Noor (12 August 1945 – 10 July 2008) was an Indian politician and the leader of the Indian National Congress who served as four term MLA from Sujapur Assembly constituency.
 She was younger sister of A. B. A. Ghani Khan Choudhury and mother of Mausam Noor.

 Early life

 Rubi Noor was born in 1945 at the Kotwali residence of the Khan Chowdhurys, a Bengali Muslim bloodline.
 After her primary education in Malda, she passed her school final from Shri Shikshayatan School in Kolkata in 1964.

 She got married during her college days to Syed Mohammad Noor, a resident of Beck Bagan in Kolkata.
 He worked abroad and Rubi accompanied her husband to Canada.
 They returned to Kolkata in 1972.

 Political career

 Rubi Noor entered politics in 1991 when she was 46.
 Her elder brother and the Congress leader, Ghani Khan Chowdhury, made her contest the Sujapur (Vidhan Sabha constituency).
 She won the Sujapur seat in 1991, 1996, 2001, and 2006.

 In 2001, Ghani Khan Chowdhury made her the Malda district Congress president, a position she held till her death.